umbraco/UmbracoDocs/umbraco-cloud/product-upgrades/version-specific-upgrades/migrate-from-8-to-latest.md

 * Template files need to inherit from `Umbraco.Cms.Web.Common.Views.UmbracoViewPage<ContentModels.HomePage>` instead of `Umbraco.Web.Mvc.UmbracoViewPage<ContentModels.HomePage>`
 * Template files need to use `ContentModels = Umbraco.Cms.Web.Common.PublishedModels` instead of `ContentModels = Umbraco.Web.PublishedModels`

-Depending on the extend of the project and the amount of custom code and implementations, this step is going to require a lot of work.
+Depending on the extent of the project and the amount of custom code and implementations, this step is going to require a lot of work.

 ## Step 4: Deploy and Test on Umbraco Cloud